CSS: first child, sibling rank selector

 Match tag that is last occurrence of tag among siblings.

-Match Unique Child in Siblings
+Match Unique Child among Siblings

 tag:only-of-type